Hospital de San Lázaro, Havana: 1916 transfer of patients

 The Rincon is a town located about 25 miles from the center of Havana and close to Santiago de Las Vegas, belonging to the current municipality of Boyeros.
 This locality limits with the towns of Bejucal, San Antonio de los Baños, Wajay and Bauta, territories that until April 2011 belonged to the province of Havana.
 Rincon is one of the largest religious pilgrimages and on December 17 people from all over Cuba visit the church of the leper colony.

-A few months later on February 26, 1917, without adequate means of transportation; In carts, plates and wooden ambulances pulled by horses or oxen, the patients were taken to the hospital in Rincón half-built, far from the city, and without resources to take care of the sick.
+On February 26, 1917, without adequate means of transportation; In carts, plates and wooden ambulances pulled by horses or oxen, the patients were taken to the hospital in Rincón half-built, far from the city, and without resources to take care of the sick.
 After the strenuous journey from Mariel, the patients arrived in Rincon and found a bitter reality: the hospital consisted of a few pavilions still unfinished, in the middle of a muddy field, without running water or electricity, without streets, without nursing, and without accommodation of their religious needs.
 The priest Apolinar López and the superior mother, Sister Ramona Idoate, were those who, with great strength of spirit and personal sacrifice, achieved the conditioning of the place, for which they relied fundamentally on the donations and alms of devotees.

 Later the first families affected by leprosy arrived and who settled there for medical treatment and patients from various other hospitals that had been closed for the purpose of concentrating the large numbers of lepers.
 By Law of July 31, 1917, thirty million pesos were issued in loan bonds, although the existence of the leprosarium continued to depend on the public contribution and donations of the believers.

 After so many vicissitudes, the pavilions were finished and the patients lodged.
 The facility had 42 buildings, 13 of them for patients, and the rest for the administration, the accommodation of the religious, the church and various other necessities.